Episode 17: He’s Able

 Jack was the architect behind the aesthetic and sound of the album.
 With his uncompromising ear and commitment to his vision, track by track, the album came together.

-Jack wrote several original songs for the album including “Because of Him,” “Set Them Free,” “Will you,” and “Hold on Brother.”
-His contemporary compositions complimented more traditional pieces adapted for the album.
+Jack wrote several original songs for the album, including “Because of Him,” “Set Them Free,” “Will You,” and “Hold on Brother.”
+His contemporary compositions complemented more traditional pieces adapted for the album.
 Every walk of life that filled the pews in Temple services was represented on the album.

 Don Beck, the director of the junior choir, worked diligently to get the children ready for their recording sessions at the studio.
 The junior choir, originally created to keep the Temple’s children occupied and engaged during services, had become a feather in the Temple's musical cap.